arangodb/docs/3.5/arangosearch-analyzers.md

 - The maximum allowed length of a name is 64 bytes.
 - Analyzer names are case-sensitive.

-Analyzers are stored per database (in a system collection `_analyzers`).
+Custom Analyzers are stored per database, in a system collection `_analyzers`.
-Their names are unique per database.
+The names get prefixed with the database name and two colons, e.g.
+`myDB::customAnalyzer`.This does not apply to the globally available [built-in Analyzers](#built-in-analyzers), which are not stored in an `_analyzers` collection.

+Custom Analyzers stored in the `_system` database can be referenced in queries against other databases by specifying the prefixed name, e.g.
+`_system::customGlobalAnalyzer`.
+Analyzers stored in databases other than `_system` can not be accessed from within another database however.

 Analyzer Types
 --------------